adriandarian/spectra/SECURITY.md

 ### Audit Logging

-While md2jira provides command-level logging and dry-run previews:
+While spectra provides command-level logging and dry-run previews:

 - Detailed audit logs are not persisted by default
 - Use `--export` flag to save operation results for audit purposes